-TLB publishes work on its website that fits into two categories: commentary or TLB Review of Books, and welcomes pitches for both.
-This category right here is for pieces that fit under commentary; if you’d like to write about a book for us, please submit your pitch via the TLB Review of Books category.
+TLB publishes work on its website that fits into two categories: TLB Review of Books or Commentary, and we welcome pitches for both.
+This category right here is for pieces that fit under Commentary; if you’d like to write about a book for us, please submit your pitch via the TLB Review of Books category.

 Please send pitches only, rather than completed pieces.
 This saves everyone time!